martagrenno/SC_exam_HiGGS_MachineLearning/README.md

 #### MLPs on the low level features

 We started by working on the database by using the first 21 features only, which are the low level features.
 As a first step we tried two different MLP, with 3 and 4 fully connected (Dense) layers, namely [`MLP_21ft_3l`](#mlp_21ft_3l) and [`MLP_21ft_4l`](mlp_21ft_4l).
 Both models consist of fully connected layers with the ReLU activation function.
 We chose ReLU because it generally provides greater stability when training deep neural networks.
 The number of neurons was arranged in an inverted-pyramid fashion: the early layers capture low-level or raw patterns from the input features, while the deeper layers combine them into increasingly abstract and high-level representations.
 Since abstract concepts often require fewer dimensions to be expressed, the number of neurons can be progressively reduced in the later layers.
-Furthermore since the plateau was not reached in the previous trial, we increased the learning speed from 0.001 to 0.003.

-For both the models, we report the metrics we obtained  on the validation in the table below, alongside with the loss graph per epoch
+For both the models, we report the metrics we obtained  on the validation set in the table below, alongside with the loss graph per epoch

 | Metric | `MLP_21ft_3l`  | `MLP_21ft_4l` |
 | -------| ------------- | ------------- |